BitcoinDesign/Guide/guide/designing-products/open-design.md

 Examples in Bitcoin Design
 - Guide
 - Johns exploring CoinJoins with Wasabi and wider bitcoin audience (cross-project)
-- Bosch working with bitcoin Core GUI (project-specific)
+- Bosch working with Bitcoin Core GUI (project-specific)

 Ideas
 - Add quotes and stories from designers